The world is filled with so many opportunities for those wanting to travel long term.

-You’ve rocked up to work on Monday morning, only to be drowned by the question of how was your holiday?
+Rocking up to work on Monday morning, only to be drowned by the question of how was the holiday?

 It’s a holiday, away from work and away from stupid people asking stupid questions all day.
 The holiday could have involved a week long Netflix marathon, in pj’s and still be fantastic.

-So, ultimately the fact that you were in Mexico, eating a seafood buffet that carried on for days, drinking margaritas and swimming was dolphins, it wasn’t exactly too shabby.
+So, ultimately the fact that you were in Mexico, eating a seafood buffet that carried on for days, drinking margaritas and swimming with dolphins, it wasn’t too shabby.

 Do you want to wake up at sea floating around the Mediterranean?

-Or in London reliving as your own of Mary Poppins dreams?
+Or in London reliving your own Mary Poppins dreams?

 Once you over come some fears, which undoubtedly is tricky, all you need to do is figure out where you want to go.